- May 2 - 3, 2023

-On May 2 and 3, 2023, the FDA’s Center for Drug Evaluation and Research (CDER) and the Johns Hopkins University’s Center of Excellence in Regulatory Science and Innovation (JHU CERSI) will host a jointly sponsored virtual workshop on addressing challenges in the design and analysis of rare disease clinical trials.
+On May 2 and 3, 2023, the FDA’s Center for Drug Evaluation and Research (CDER) and the Johns Hopkins University’s Center of Excellence in Regulatory Science and Innovation (JHU CERSI) hosted a jointly sponsored virtual workshop on addressing challenges in the design and analysis of rare disease clinical trials.

 Advances in rare diseases, particularly in the field of genetics, result in an active, highly innovative, and rapidly evolving area of science and drug development.
 Nonetheless, rare disease drug development represents an area of high unmet medical need.
 Rare diseases affect a large number of individuals in the United States.
 Approximately 25 to 30 million Americans have a rare disease (about 1 in 10 Americans).

 There are many challenges in rare disease drug development that are broadly recognized by the rare disease drug development community, such as: